Touch Analysis

 or to help a learner on practice night.

-With v9.04, it has been applied to multi-method touches, where all the work at plain leads is significant.
+This includes multi-method touches, where all the work at plain leads is significant.

 Calling Positions: